 \section{Conclusion}

-In this work, we show that transferring realism, to images generated from a graphics pipeline can greatly increase face recognition performance.
-The usage of the graphics pipeline makes it possible to generate virtually a large number of identities with user-defined poses, expressions, accessories, lighting, ethnicities, and so on offering fine-grained control over the generation process.
-This makes it possible to generate balanced datasets easily.
-Now, the second step in the process is to make the generated images look photorealistic, our approach can be used to make them look realistic to boost this process.
-Essentially, the hybrid approach we proposed combines the effectiveness of both synthetic data generation paradigms and boosts the face recognition performance further.
-We also note that there needs to be more innovation in transferring realism with a minimal number of real data usage.
-We hope that the success of the approach we demonstrated will encourage researchers to focus more on hybrid approaches to synthetic data generation.
+In this work, we demonstrate that adding realism to images generated from a graphics pipeline can greatly enhance face recognition performance.
+The use of the graphics pipeline allows for the creation of a large number of identities with user-defined poses, expressions, accessories, lighting, ethnicities, etc., providing fine-grained control over the generation process.
+This capability facilitates the easy generation of balanced datasets.
+The next step is to make the generated images appear photorealistic, and our approach can be employed to achieve this realism.
+Essentially, our proposed hybrid approach combines the effectiveness of both graphics rendering and data-driven synthetic data generation paradigms, further boosting face recognition performance.
+We also note the need for more innovation in transferring realism with minimal use of real data.
+We hope the performance improvement with our approach will encourage researchers to focus more on hybrid approaches to synthetic data generation.